cross-js/cross-js/README.md

 - [JavaScript Bootup Time Is Too High](https://developers.google.com/web/tools/lighthouse/audits/bootup)
 - [JavaScript Start-up Optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/)

-Summury: Javascript is now the highest performence hit on many websites...
-One large image is able to load faster then js.
-I also recomend that you try out [lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and perform a performence test.
+Summary: Javascript is now the highest performance hit on many websites...
+One large image is able to load faster than js.
+I also recommend that you try out [lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and perform a performance test.
 If you follow this rule you might be able to write code with just a fraction of what you otherwise would need.

 # CrossJS — The Rules